 And now, let’s get closer to water.
 In the following photo, you can see the turtle bridge.

 As mentioned above, this bridge got its name after Nile softshell turtles.
-Many species lived in this region, but due to industrial pollution in the previous century, only the turtles survived.
+Many species lived in this region, but only the turtles survived the industrial pollution in the previous century.
 And even today, you can see only a handful of birds and a small group of turtles.

 I visited the Turtle Bridge many times.
-In previous years, there was no fence, and you could get very close to the turtles.
+There was no fence in previous years, and you could get very close to the turtles.
 The barrier was probably built because people kept feeding the turtles.

 Nile Softshell Turtles

-Nile softshell turtle is also called African softshell turtle (Trionyx triunguis).
-And it is a freshwater species of turtles.
+The Nile softshell turtle is also called the African softshell turtle (Trionyx triunguis).
+It is a freshwater species of turtles.

-Tip: if you want to see the turtles on the beach, you should arrive early (depending on the season but usually up to 10 am).
+Tip: if you want to see the turtles on the beach, you should arrive early (depending on the season, but usually up to 10:00).
 As it gets warmer, they will get into the water.

 They might look small when swimming, but they are pretty big.
-The softshell turtles can reach one meter in length and weigh up to 50 kg.
-The origins of the softshell turtles are in the sweet water lakes of East Africa.
+Softshell turtles can reach one meter in length and weigh up to 50 kg.
+Softshell turtles originated in the sweet water lakes of East Africa.
 It is a carnivore that feeds on worms, fishes, and other small water animals.

 The flat body of a Nile softshell turtle is perfectly suited to life in streams, while membranes on its limbs make it an excellent swimmer.
 It is well camouflaged in murky water and on muddy streambeds, and its long, flexible neck allows it to peek out of the water and survey its surroundings.
 Like many species of reptiles, the Nile softshell enjoys sunning itself.
 Its sharp claws allow it to climb vegetation and smooth rocks on streambanks.
 It feeds on insects, mollusks, and amphibians as well as on various plants and nuts.